Signed in as:

 ---

-Ken Carlson is a former electrical engineer with an enthusiasm for music, the dramatic arts and group participation.
-He joined LLI in 2019 and enjoys playing tuba and string bass with the Wind Ensemble and Lifelong Musicians groups.
+Ken Carlson is a former electrical engineer with an enthusiasm for music, the dramatic arts, and group participation.
+He joined LLI in 2019 and enjoys playing tuba and string bass with several bands and ensembles, including the LLI Lifelong Musicians group.

 ---